PostHog/posthog.com/contents/blog/persons-on-events.md

 featuredImageType: full
 ---

 In [a previous product update](/blog/the-posthog-array-1-39-0) we announced a beta for a substantial change to the way we handle persons and events on PostHog.
-Today, after gathering your feedback and seeing the improvements to query performance, we’re rolling this change out to all PostHog Cloud users.
-We've also made this change available for Self-Hosted users, as part of the 1.41.0 update.
+Today, after gathering your feedback and seeing the improvements to query performance, we’re rolling this change out as part of the 1.41.0 update.
+It is available now for self-hosted users and PostHog Cloud users can expect to see the benefits soon as we roll it out across EU and US Clouds.

 > **Need to upgrade a self-hosted instance?** We've explained how to upgrade to 1.41.0 and run the necessary async migrations in [our 1.41.0 release highlights](/blog/the-posthog-array-1-41-0).